isananpro-arch/telco-churn-analysis/README.md

 The main cleaning steps included:

-* Converting `TotalCharges` into a numeric format
+* Converting TotalCharges into a numeric format
-* Handling missing/blank values in `TotalCharges`
+* Handling missing/blank values in TotalCharges
-* Standardising service categories like *“No internet service”* and *“No phone service”*
+* Standardizing service categories like *“No internet service”* and *“No phone service”*
-* Converting `SeniorCitizen` into a more interpretable bins format
+* Converting SeniorCitizen into a more interpretable bins format

 ---